varigence/docs/bimlflex/getting-started/zzz-installing-bimlflex.md

 Once the installation concludes successfully, click finish to end the installer.

-Please refer to the getting started guide to get started with BimlFlex: [](xref:bimlflex-getting-started)
+Please refer to the getting started guide to get started with BimlFlex: [Getting Started with BimlFlex](xref:bimlflex-getting-started)

 ### Enter product key